 Various approaches to fulfil the open source principles are currently being tried out.
-In the USA, the organisation OSSI has chosen the ethical approach, in which it requires the user to promise to comply by the open source rules.
+In the USA, Open Source Seed Initiative (OSSI) has chosen the ethical approach, in which it requires the user to promise to comply by the open source rules.
 In India, farmers have chosen an approach based on an adaption of licences.
-In Venezuela, local groups are contributing to the development of rules that would have legal force.
+In Argentina, local groups are contributing to the development of rules that would have legal force.
 In Europe, however, the legal framework makes it possible to work with a legally enforceable contract.
 This is the approach used by OpenSourceSeeds.
 The literature regards such a contract-based commons as a promising avenue.

 The open-source licence